-Sarcoma is a rare type of cancer that develops in the connective tissue of the body which includes fat, blood vessels, nerves, bones, muscles, deep skin tissues, and cartilage.
-With more than 50 different subtypes of sarcomas, they are generally divided into two main groups: bone tumors and soft tissue tumors.
-Sarcomas are very rare and represent less than one percent of all cancers diagnosed in adults and children in the U.S. annually.
+Sarcoma is a rare type of cancer that develops in the connective tissue of the body — fat, blood vessels, nerves, bones, muscles, deep skin tissues and cartilage.
+With more than 50 different subtypes of sarcomas, they are generally divided into two main groups: bone tumors and soft-tissue tumors.
+Sarcomas are very rare and represent less than 1 percent of all cancers diagnosed in adults and children in the U.S. annually.

-Special imaging tests such as a bone scan, a CT (or CAT) scan, an MRI.
+- Imaging tests such as a bone scan, CT scan or MRI.
 Imaging studies help determine the size and location and extent of the tumor.

 ||Malignant (Cancerous) Tumors

-Limb-Sparing Surgery As recently as 15 years ago, the surgical answer to an aggressive tumor of the extremity was amputation.
-While this may be necessary in certain cases, many patients can be successfully treated with limb sparing surgery, which is designed to save the limb while removing the tumor.
-Dr. Albert Aboulafia, Orthopaedic Oncologist, specializes in limb sparing surgery for patients with primary malignant bone tumors such as Ewing’s sarcoma and osteosarcoma.
-‘Growing’ or expanding prostheses, bone grafts, and bone transplantation are all techniques used in these surgeries.
+Limb-sparing surgery: As recently as 15 years ago, the surgical answer to an aggressive tumor of the extremity was amputation.
+While this may be necessary in certain cases, many patients can be successfully treated with limb-sparing surgery, which is designed to save the limb while removing the tumor.
+We specialize in limb-sparing surgery for patients with primary malignant bone tumors such as Ewing’s sarcoma and osteosarcoma.
+"Growing" or expanding prostheses, bone grafts and bone transplantation are all techniques used in these surgeries.

-uses cruise missile technology to noninvasively target tumors that were previously inoperable with high-dose radiation with a procedure called stereotactic radiosurgery.
+CyberKnife: This treatment uses cruise missile technology to noninvasively target tumors that were previously inoperable with high-dose radiation with a procedure called stereotactic radiosurgery.
 Targeting from different angles destroys cancerous and benign tumors while minimizing damage to healthy tissue.
 This pinpoint accuracy allows our physicians to treat difficult-to-reach tumors.
-Dr. Cardella Coleman, Radiation Oncologist, has expertise in treating bone and soft tissue tumors with CyberKnife® in both adult and pediatric patients.
+Dr. Cardella Coleman, a radiation oncologist, has expertise in treating bone and soft-tissue tumors with CyberKnife in both adult and pediatric patients.

-Clinical trials and Research.
-Discoveries made in scientific research laboratories translate into treatments available to patients through research studies or clinical trials.
-Our specialists ensures both our adult and pediatric patients have access to the most advanced treatment options available in a community-based hospital setting.
+Clinical trials and research: Discoveries made in scientific research laboratories translate into treatments available to patients through research studies or clinical trials.
+Our specialists ensure that both our adult and pediatric patients have access to the most advanced treatment options available in a community-based hospital setting.

 In this WBAL-AM "Know Your Health" radio clip, Dr. Aboulafia discusses bone and tissue cancers.